Big Brother Canada: Rules and format

 There are a number of rules imposed on the HouseGuests competing in the series.
-The participants are under constant audio and video surveillance, and are required to wear personal microphones at all time.
+The participants are under constant audio and video surveillance, and are required to wear personal microphones at all times.
 Contestants have no access to phones, television, internet, magazines, newspaper, and are prohibited from contact with those not in the house.
 The Bible and other religious literature are the only books allowed in the house.
 Described as a "social experiment", the concept of the show forces people to live in a home with people who may share differing ideals, beliefs, or prejudices.
-The doors to the house remained locked at all times, though a HouseGuest is free to quit the game whenever they choose; however, once leaving the house, they are not permitted to re-enter.
+The doors to the house remain locked at all times, though a HouseGuest is free to quit the game whenever they choose; however, once leaving the house, they are not permitted to re-enter.
 Should a contestant break the rules of the game, they could be expelled and immediately removed from the house.
 Unlike other versions of Big Brother, the HouseGuests may discuss the nomination and eviction process openly and freely.

-Each week the HouseGuests compete in several competitions in order to win power and safety inside the house, before voting off one of the HouseGuests on during the eviction.
+Each week the HouseGuests compete in several competitions in order to win power and safety inside the house, before voting off one of the HouseGuests during the eviction.
 The main elements of the format are as follows: